 During business hours, the university (excluding housing facilities) will be open to university students, parents, employees, contractors, guests, and invitees.
-During non-business hours, access to all university facilities is by key, if issued, or by admittance via the Department of Public Safety staff.
+During non-business hours, access to all university facilities is by key, if issued, or by admittance via the American Guard Public Safety Officers.
 In the case of periods of extended breaks, the university will admit only those with prior written approval to all facilities.

 Residence halls are secured 24 hours a day.
-Over extended breaks, the doors of all halls will be secured around the clock and equipped with a lock separate from the regular key issued to resident students.
-Some facilities may have individual hours, varying at different times of the year.
+Over extended breaks, the doors of all halls will be secured around the clock and will be equipped with a lock separate from the regular key issued to resident students.
+Some facilities may have individual hours, which may vary at different times of the year.
 Examples are the Gleason Center and Gellert Library.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.

 Emergencies may necessitate changes or alterations to any posted schedules.
-Areas revealed as problematic have security surveys conducted by the Department of Public Safety.
-Administrators from the Facilities, Academic Schools, and other concerned areas review these results.
+Areas that are revealed as problematic have security surveys conducted by the American Guard Public Safety Officers.
+Administrators from the Facilities and Academic Schools and other concerned areas review these results.
 These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
-Additionally, during the academic year, the lead staff in Facilities, the Department of Public Safety, and the Custodial Team will meet to discuss issues of concern.
+Additionally, during the academic year, the lead staff in Facilities, Public Safety and Custodial Team will meet to discuss issues of concern.